ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology-latest.md

 Interconnect:

-: A channel of communication between attestee and verifier that enables the appraisal of the attestee’s attestation.
+: A channel of communication between attestee and verifier that enables the appraisal of evidence created by the attestee.

 # Computing Context